Are Blade Helicopters A Good Choice To Start With?

 Carbon fiber main frame and main gear along with metal gear servos and Fiber Reinforced Plastic main blades can survive the learning curve and add confidence.
 The brushless direct drive tail motor driving a tri-blade tail rotor gives a solid tail lock while minimizing tail maintenance.

-The Blade 330S is pretty much my favorite heli in this "advanced" segment.
+The Blade 330S (links to my review) is pretty much my favorite heli in this "advanced" segment.
 Why?

 Because it's based on one of my favorite electric powered RC helicopters of all time, the Blade 400, which became the Blade 450, and then became the Blade 330 (the size of blades it has always been spinning).

 The Blade 400 is the collective pitch helicopter that first introduced me (back in 2008) to the benefits of electric powered RC helicopters after two decades of flying nitro & gas RC helicopters.
 It was a game changer and wonderful helicopter.
-I still have my original Blade 400 and fly it 15 years later.
+I still have my original Blade 400 and am flying it 17 years later.

-It's so nice to see Blade keep updating this classic 3S powered bird with new components and electronics in it's latest form - the 330S.
+It's so nice that Blade keeps updating this classic 3S powered bird with new components and electronics in it's latest form - the 330S.

 It's the perfect collective pitch trainer for those that want to forgo the micros, and get a nice size heli to learn on that is not a grossly overpowered & costly 3D smacker.
 Yes, I'm totally biased because I love this size helicopter.
 It's also my favorite size to instruct on for most people.